sirisacademic/affilgood/README.md

 ### Example: Using AffilGoodEL

 If you have a DataFrame `df_ner` with recognized named entities, you can use the entity linking functionality as follows:

+The input and output formats and S2AFF settings are configured in AffilGoodEL/config.py

 1. **Set up ROR index and re-ranking model for S2AFF**:
     ```python